 For a faster, more profitable home sale

-Learn how decluttering your home before placing it on the real estate market can not only help sell your house faster, but often for more money!
-If you think that clearing clutter isn't an important aspect of selling your home, you'll think differently once you read this page.
+Learn how decluttering your home before placing it on the real estate market can not only help sell your house faster, but often for more money.
+If you think that clearing clutter isn't an important aspect of selling your home, you'll change your mind once you read this page.

-The truth is, overwhelming clutter can make it hard for prospective buyers to see the true potential of a home and may cause them to scratch your house off their list.
+The fact is, too much clutter may be the one reason why prospective buyers can't see the true potential of a home and may cause them to scratch your house off their list.

 The failure to edit out years of accumulated stuff is a common mistake that many home sellers make.

 Instead of noticing all the great features of your home, buyers will only see your stuff.
-You aren't selling your things, so this is a good time to pack up most of them for your new house.
+You aren't selling your things, so this is a good time to pack up what you don't need for your new house.

-For most of us, the thought of getting rid of years of accumulated clutter in our home is so overwhelming.
-Where do I start?
+For most of us, the thought of removing years of accumulated clutter is extremely overwhelming.
+Where to start?
 What do I get rid of?
 This will take forever!

-Think of it this way-- getting rid of clutter will give you a head start on your packing.
+Think of it this way-- removing clutter will give you a head start on your packing.

 According to a survey taken by a Boston marketing firm, the average American wastes 55 minutes a day - roughly 12 weeks a year- looking for misplaced items.